+4A.
 Choose a predefined palette from the Palette picker.
 These come from published recommendations for choosing colors in scientific and cartographic applications, such as BrewerColors.
 Click the Current Palette button in the top left of the Continuous Mapping Editor to choose from a set of palettes.
 Below shows the Set Palette dialog to choose a full palette.
-For this tutorial, we are choosing the "green shades" palette.
-Note that any palette can also be reversed by selecting reverse colors.

-Define the points where colors will change: Double-click on the default gradient rectangle next to Current Mapping to open the Continuous Mapping Editor.
+4B.
+Define the points where colors will change: Double-click on the black-and-white gradient rectangle next to Current Mapping to open the Continuous Mapping Editor.
 Note the two smaller triangles at the top of the gradient.